…a spark that ignites a flame, a one-time investment providing the tools a family needs to not just survive, but thrive.

 We collaborate with local governments to provide these materials and trainings because coordinating our efforts leads to sustainability.
 Together we are stronger, smarter, and more capable.
 We work together with communities, schools, governments, NGOs, students, faculty, and more, globally and locally, to improve the lives of everyone involved.
 For example, when we face challenges along the way, we tap into the creative power of students and faculty to generate an innovative solution.

-If you don’t believe us, take a community member’s words for it: “The communities are tied to the land, but there is a lot of malnutrition, how can we survive?
+If you don’t believe us, take a community member’s words for it:“The communities are tied to the land, but there is a lot of malnutrition, how can we survive?
 Maybe a greenhouse can improve the situation.
 So it’s really important these other forms of working the land.
 To have a local center of production is great.”
+If you want to know more, look under the hood at our demonstration farm, contact us, or consider donating to the campesino cause.

-Or an observer, a student from the U.S. “Watching the campesinos work together to build the gh of their neighbor before their own is inspiring and exemplary – all the while cracking jokes and having a good time at it.
-That sort of work style and ethic is something to be appreciated, learned form, and emulated”
+“Watching the campesinos work together to build the greenhouses of their neighbor before their own is inspiring and exemplary – all the while cracking jokes and having a good time at it.
+That sort of work style and ethic is something to be appreciated, learned from, and emulated”